ROCK3879/Rosie/README.md

 ## Contact
 For any inquiries or further information, you can reach Rosie at:

-  - Email: rosie@example.com
+  - Email: rosie.o@tutor.de
-  - Phone: +123-456-7890
+  - Phone: +49 15566 888 999
-  - LinkedIn: linkedin.com/in/rosie
+  - LinkedIn: linkedin.com/in/tutor
-  - Website: www.rosie.com
+  - Website: www.tutor.de
-Thank you for visiting Rosie's profile page!
+Thank you for visiting our learning page!

 Feel free to modify the sections as needed to better fit the specific details and structure of Rosie's web page.